rwydaegh/goliat/docs/cloud/cloud_setup.md

 4. **Wait ~10 minutes** while the script installs everything

-5. **Install the Sim4Life license** when prompted:
+5. **Both windows launch simultaneously**:
-   - The script will open the license installer GUI
+   - The Sim4Life license installer opens automatically
-   - Follow the on-screen instructions
+   - Git Bash launches in the GOLIAT repository directory with initialization commands already executed
-   - Press any key to continue after installation
+   - You can install the license while working in Git Bash

-6. **Git Bash will launch** in the GOLIAT repository directory, ready for you to run your study manually
+6. **Git Bash is ready to use**: The script automatically runs initialization commands from `start.sh` (pip install, git config, goliat init), so the terminal is ready for immediate use

 ## VPN reconnection